Fair Wisconsin

-Fair Wisconsin, previously called Equality Wisconsin is a 501c4 nonprofit civil rights political advocacy organization dedicated to securing equal rights under the law for Wisconsin's LGBTQ+, transgender and non-binary community.
+Fair Wisconsin, previously called Equality Wisconsin is a 501(c)(4) nonprofit civil rights political advocacy organization dedicated to securing equal rights under the law for Wisconsin's LGBTQ+, transgender and non-binary community.
 The organization focuses on expanding rights for LGBTQ+ and transgender Wisconsinites, most notably working to enshrine same sex marriage protections, HIV/Aids Advocacy and adding gender identity to the states non-discrimination laws.
 The organization was founded in 1994 as LGBT Center Advocates, consolidating elements of the Domestic Partnership Task Force, the Human Rights League, and the LGBT Alliance for Equality.
 The organization claims several accomplishments in areas of domestic partner recognition, non-discrimination protections, and securing greater resources for LGBTQ+ social services.

 Structure

 Fair Wisconsin comprises three organizations: Fair Wisconsin Inc. is a 501c4 organization and handles their lobbying and legislative advocacy.
 Fair Wisconsin Political Action Committee (PAC), is their state political action committee and endorses champions for LGBTQ+ equality.
 The Fair Wisconsin Education Fund is a 501c3 nonprofit dedicated to education surrounding LGBTQ+ issues in Wisconsin.

 Fair Wisconsin is a member of Community Shares of Wisconsin and the Equality Federation.